Mary Cartwright: Recognition

 In 1968, Cartwright became the first woman to receive the De Morgan Medal, the highest award of the London Mathematical Society, and was elected an Honorary Fellow of The Royal Society of Edinburgh (HonFRSE).
-In 1969, she received the distinction of being honoured by the Queen, becoming Dame Mary Cartwright, Dame Commander of the Order of the British Empire.
+In 1969, she was made a Dame Commander of the Order of the British Empire.

+In 2026, she was honored with a blue plaque placed at her former home on 38 Sherlock Close in Cambridge.

 Death

 Cartwright died in Midfield Lodge Nursing Home in Cambridge in 1998.